 The situation with the Pixel 5a is a bit different.
 The phone is powered by the slightly older Snapdragon 765.
-We find the same chip in the Pixel 5, and it is not a flagship chip, but an upper-midrange one.
-It performs daily tasks, okay, but if pushed, there is some stutter noticeable, and heavier games might need medium settings to run stutter-free on this phone.
-So, if you're focused on mobile gaming, the Pixel 5a might disappoint, but with casual gaming, it runs just fine.
+We find the same chip in the Pixel 5, and it is not a flagship chip, but an upper midrange one.
+It performs daily tasks okay, but if pushed, there is some stutter noticeable, and heavier games might need medium settings to run stutter-free on this phone.
+So, if you're focused on mobile gaming, the Pixel 5a might disappoint.
+If you're just a casual gamer though, it runs just fine.

 Google Pixel 6 vs Pixel 5a: Cameras

 Well, well, two Pixel phones against each other in the camera department.
 After all, Google does some miracles with its image-processing capabilities, and photos taken with Pixel phones have been great for generations.

 The Pixel 5a has a dual-camera setup with a 12.2MP main camera and a 16MP ultra-wide, the same as the Pixel 4a 5G.
 On top of that, it brings improvements in Night Sight portrait mode and less distortion on ultra-wide shots, as well as more of the scene taken in the ultra-wide photo.